csdarlene/MusicApp_ICAI/src/info.md

 Testing a REST API using Postman involves the following steps:

-1. Install Postman: If you don't have Postman installed, download and install the app from the official website.
+1. Install Postman: If you don't have Postman installed, download and install the ICAI.app from the official website.
-2. Start Postman: Open the Postman app and click on the "New" button to create a new request.
+2. Start Postman: Open the Postman ICAI.app and click on the "New" button to create a new request.
 3. Choose the HTTP method: Depending on the endpoint you want to test, choose the appropriate HTTP method (GET, POST, PUT, DELETE, etc.) from the dropdown list.
 4. Enter the URL: In the URL field, enter the endpoint URL you want to test.
 5. Set the Headers: Some REST APIs may require specific headers to be set for each request.
 You can set these headers in Postman by clicking on the "Headers" tab and entering the key-value pairs.